 Eat Right and Work Out to Increase Testosterone

 The three most important minerals for muscle maintenance are vitamin K, zinc, and magnesium.
 Magnesium is a vital component of muscle contraction as well as cell formation and can be found in green leafy vegetables, whole grains, nuts, and beans.
 Zinc is essential because it directly stimulates muscle tissue growth while also promoting optimal hormone balance.
 Some foods that are high in zinc are mushrooms, beans, chicken, beef, nuts, seeds, spinach, and shellfish.
-Vitamin K is important for strong bones and general cellular maintenance, while also having a protective effect upon the heart.
-The number one source of Vitamin K is spinach, but other sources include egg yolks, fish, cauliflower, broccoli, and brussel sprouts.
+Vitamin K is essential for healthy bones and general cellular maintenance, while also having a protective effect on the heart.
+The number one source of Vitamin K is spinach, but other sources include egg yolks, fish, cauliflower, broccoli, and Brussel sprouts.

 What are the Best Exercises to Boost Testosterone Production?